How to fill deep cracks in Plaster walls and ceilings

 Normally I apply a single, light coat of primer or ‘mist coat’ to the area I have repaired, and then let that soak in overnight before painting the wall or ceiling with emulsion.

-I recommend painting the whole wall or ceiling in one go, this may seem excessive but being fussy so and so just painting a patch will leave well just that a patch, new paint on top of old stands out, and you will be able to see the new patch.
+I recommend painting the whole wall or ceiling in one go, this may seem excessive but being fussy so and so just painting a patch will leave well just that a patch, the new paint will stand out on top of the old surface, and you will be able to see the new patch.